hikmatyar/reloved/web/README.md

 # Development

 Using Autotools to recompile and deploy the applications can get time-consuming.
-So it's a good idea to install restart.
+So it's a good idea to install nodemon.

-	sudo npm install -g restart
+	sudo npm install -g nodemon

 To start it:

-	restart --watch src --exec node watch.js
+	# Start api
+	./watch

+	# Start admin
+	./watch admin